pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 That said, as for my first bit of enlightenment, it was good to talk about current practices.
-So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties of transition that others are facing as well as I need to.
-For example, one participant was threatened with dismissal from her doctoral program for wanting to publish a paper open access.
-Compared with the Open Access movement, the Scholarly Commons is from another millennium.
+So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties of transitioning to this new world that others are facing.
+For example, one participant was threatened with dismissal from her doctoral program if she chose to publish a paper open access.
+And that's just the resistance placed against the Open Access movement, which has been going on for many years now.
+Compared with the Open Access movement, the Scholarly Commons seems like it is from another millennium.
 As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
 It is not enough to know what our destination is---we also need to know how to get there from where we are now.

-After the tools went through the 'compliance checking' activity, they were plotted on a graph using research phases from the current publication paradigm.
-Participants were invited at that point to describe the path that they took (if there was one) through these tools in the course of work in their particular domain of study.
-The participants drew their path onto a transparency that was overlaid on the graph of tools, and then these transparencies were grouped by domain...
+Back to the exercise, after the tools went through the 'compliance checking' activity, they were plotted on a graph, grouped by research phases from the current publication paradigm.
+Participants were invited at that point to describe the path that they would take (if there was one) through these tools in the course of work in their particular domain of study.
+The participants drew their path onto a transparency that was overlaid on top of the tools, and then these transparencies were grouped by domain...

 ![A tabletop spread with visual representations (line graphs) of the research process from several scientific domains.](science_workflows_620x.jpg)